 MATH 312.
-Topics from Elementary Mathematics I (3)
+Topics from Elementary Mathematics I (3) (Offered only at IVC)

-Prerequisites: Mathematics 211 and satisfactory performance on Mathematics Departmental Placement Examination, Part LS.
+Prerequisites: Mathematics 211 and satisfactory perforon Mathematics Departmental Placement Examination, Part LS.

 Topics from statistics and probability.
 Enrollment limited to future teachers in grades K-8.
 Not open to students with credit in Mathematics 311.